by Jay Cross

 It’s a human butterfly effect.

 Learning is successful adaptation to change.
 Informal and formal learning are the end points of acontinuum.
 On one end, formal learning is like riding abus: The driver decides where the bus is going, while the passengers are along for the ride.
-On the opposite end, informal learning is like riding a bike: The rider chooses the destination, the speed, and the route.
+On the opposite end, informal learning is like riding a road bike: The rider chooses the destination, the speed, and the route.
 The rider can take a detour at a moment’s notice to admire the scenery or use the bathroom.

 Informal learning happens outside of class.
 There’s no curriculum and no certificate of completion.
 Informal learning includes things like trying and failing, asking a neighbor, reading a book, or watching television.
 Informal learning is how we learn about life.
 It’s how we make sense of things.
 Formal learning—riding the bus—is great for novices.
 It’s useful to have help getting the lay of the land and getting to the destination.
 Training departments are very talented at setting up bus routes.
 Informal learning, what the bicyclists do, is most appropriate for people who already know the territory.
 They want tips on the new shortcuts and the essence of a topic.
 They want to plug the holes intheir knowledge, and they won’t sit still for bus rides to their destinations.